-The exercise and rehabilitation department at First Health Associates is a very important part of your recovery and return to an active lifestyle.
+Corrective exercise is a very important part of your recovery and return to an active lifestyle.
 Restoring your posture and movement is the key to an excellent recovery and is critical if you want to help prevent painful conditions in the future.

-We use the most advanced methods in the fields of physical therapy, chiropractic, fitness and personal training.
-Our approach is heavily grounded in the most current understanding of the nervous system and how it controls posture, movement and gait.
+I utilize the most advanced methods in the fields of chiropractic and physical therapy.
+My approach is heavily grounded in the most current understanding of the nervous system and how it controls posture, movement and gait.

 The pain and injuries you endure throughout your lifetime change the way your nervous system controls your posture and movement.
-Posture and movement become altered and dysfunctional because the nervous system has “rewired” itself to compensate for pain.
-These compensations become “hardwired” in your body and typically do not return to normal without the proper treatment and exercise program to “reset” the nervous system to correct the problem.
-It is crucial to fix these problems when they occur because if they are not corrected, musculoskeletal “wear and tear” will occur over time and eventually lead to arthritis, tendinitis, disc herniations, etc. which can affect your activity level and quality of life in your later years.
+Posture and movement become dysfunctional because the nervous system has “rewired” itself to compensate for pain.
+These compensations become “hardwired” in your brain and typically do not return to normal without the proper treatment and exercise program to “reset” the nervous system.
+It is crucial to fix these problems when they occur because if they are not corrected, musculoskeletal “wear and tear” will occur over time and eventually lead to arthritis, tendinitis, disc herniations, etc. These conditions affect your activity level and quality of life in your later years.

 What makes us different is we have a unique way of assessing your nervous system, posture and movement to determine what exercises you need the most to restore them to as near normal as possible.

-Dynamic Neuromuscular Stabilization (DNS) is one of several exercise methods we utilize to restore and strengthen your movement patterns.
+Dynamic Neuromuscular Stabilization (DNS) is one of several exercise methods I utilize to restore and strengthen your movement patterns.

-Once we determine the most important exercises for your “weaknesses,” we develop a home exercise program for you to follow so you can help yourself achieve the level of function and strength you desire.
-We can also guide you into a personal training program to further build strength and endurance on your new, better movement.
+Once I determine the most important exercises for your “weaknesses,” we develop a home exercise program for you to follow so you can help yourself achieve the level of function and strength you desire.

 In summary, we teach you how to “retrain your brain” for a better, more normal movement pattern first, then strengthen these new movements with resistance (weights, bands, etc.).
 This exciting new approach will allow you to live a healthier, more active and pain-free lifestyle than you once did before.